 Putting physical activity on the back burner- If you have chronic pain physical activity does not hold as much as a priority as some other activities might.
 How many of you chronic pain bloggers have written a blog post and then decided to take a nap but after the nap, you told yourself you were going to do some physical activity?
 I know I am guilty of this more times than I should probably admit and let me tell you when I say I am going to do something it never happens.
 Working out is not the same for me anymore and as much as I love Pilates or other low-intensity routines I don’t feel powerful like I used to but in exhausted and in pain.
 I miss being wildly motivated and having the feeling that what I was doing is worth it.
 Working out doesn’t have as high of a priority as my blog does because I feel happy and accomplished after blogging where I don’t after working out.
 I am trying to find that balance because I want to enjoy exercise again.

 Obsessing over your stats- If you are a blogger and were to tell me that you have never obsessed over your stats I wouldn’t believe you.
 Every blogger has gotten obsessed with the numbers at some point but some take it to a whole new level by checking their stats every five minutes hoping there will be a dramatic change.
-I know I am guilty of it when stats are down and posts that I spent an hour on are getting tons of views and ones that I spent all day on aren’t getting any and my heart dies a little.
-I try not to get too emotionally attached to my stats but even after two and a half years of blogging I can’t help myself.
-What is wrong with people and why aren’t people viewing my posts?
+I know I am guilty of it when stats are down and posts that I spent an hour on are getting tons of views and ones that I spent all day on aren’t getting any and those moments my heart dies a little.
+I try not to get too emotionally attached to my stats because I know they can fluctuate from hour to hour but after two years of blogging, I can’t help myself.
+I just wrote a fantastic post so what is wrong with people and why aren’t they viewing it?

 Not engaging in other activities- Blogging is a lot of work and will take up most of your time if you are trying to make it a career out of it but if you don’t do anything else it can drive you nuts.
 For a while, there all I did was blogging but it is good to take breaks from your blog because it can give you mental clarity so you can be in the right mindset for your next post.
 I took up calligraphy and sign language as hobbies for when I need to take a break from my blog and think about something other than blogging.